adaburrows/graphlib/README.md

 * [Do, M. T., Yoon, S. E., Hooi, B., & Shin, K. (2020, August).
 Structural patterns and generative models of real-world hypergraphs.
 In Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp. 176-186).](https://www.researchgate.net/publication/342169087_Structural_Patterns_and_Generative_Models_of_Real-world_Hypergraphs)
 * [Lee, G., Choe, M., & Shin, K. (2021, April).
 How Do Hyperedges Overlap in Real-World Hypergraphs?-Patterns, Measures, and Generators.
 In Proceedings of the Web Conference 2021 (pp. 3396-3407).](https://dl.acm.org/doi/abs/10.1145/3442381.3450010)

-Here are papers on hyperpaths, which I've been thinking about:
+Here are papers on hyperpaths which I've been thinking about:

 * [Nguyen, S., & Pallottino, S. (1989).
 Hyperpaths and shortest hyperpaths.
 In Combinatorial Optimization (pp. 258-271).
 Springer, Berlin, Heidelberg.](https://link.springer.com/chapter/10.1007/BFb0083470)
 * [Nguyen, S., Pallottino, S., & Gendreau, M. (1998).
 Implicit enumeration of hyperpaths in a logit model for transit networks.
 Transportation Science, 32(1), 54-64\.](https://pubsonline.informs.org/doi/epdf/10.1287/trsc.32.1.54)